Towards Browser Controls to Protect Cookies from Malicious Extensions: Implementation Evaluation

 \subsection{Server-Side}

-The \texttt{BrowserOnly} attribute defines how cookies are accessed.
-Thus \texttt{BrowserOnly} cookies require no additional processing on the server. \texttt{Monitored} cookies, on the other hand, require changes to how servers create and parse cookies.
-When creating a \texttt{Monitored} cookie, the server must encrypt the \texttt{Monitored} message.
-Using AES-256-CBC, we found the average time to encrypt to be 6.7 $\mu$s. \texttt{Monitored} cookies also introduce new server-side checks to ensure the report and cookie are valid.
-While the report verification is always the same, cookie validation depends on the server's policy.
-In our experiments, we checked that the \texttt{changelog} was empty and the cookies settings matched an expected configuration.
-These checks added 3,419 $\mu$s to the server-side processing time.
+We also measure both attributes' impact on server-side operations.
+The \texttt{BrowserOnly} attribute defines how cookies are accessed in the browser.
+Thus \texttt{BrowserOnly} cookies do not add any overhead to the server. \texttt{Monitored} cookies on the hand, change how servers create and parse cookies.
+When creating a \texttt{Monitored} cookie, the server must encrypt the corresponding \texttt{Monitored} message.
+Using AES-256-CBC, this encryption took 6.7 $\mu$s on average. \texttt{Monitored} cookies also add new server-side checks to validate the cookie and report.
+While the report's MAC is always verified in the same way, cookie validation depends on the server's policy.
+In our experiments, a cookie was valid if its \texttt{changelog} was empty and current settings matched an expected configuration.
+For a single user, these checks added 256 $\mu$s to the server-side processing time.
+To determine the impact of this additional functionality under load, we also measure the cookie validation under various numbers of concurrent users.
+Using the \texttt{httperf} tool \cite{httperf}, we tested the server with 10, 100, and 1000 concurrent users.
+In each successive test, the processing time scaled by a factor of 10 (2,600, 28,151, and 298,873 $\mu$s respectively).
+Thus the \texttt{Monitored} attributes additional server-side overhead scales linearly with the number of concurrent users.